caro46/Pipa_parva/pipa_rhyno.md

 18.24e6	2278791	722568	500	679	1028	1658	1222	17999	2.209e9	CSL6209-contigs.fa
 18.23e6	2278387	721913	500	679	1029	1660	1224	21356	2.21e9	CSL6209-scaffolds.fa
 ```
 The statistics look weird: no real improvement between the different steps of assembly building: ~same number of pieces, ~similar N50, ~sum values.
 I feel like the coverage is too low to solve any conflict in the assembly...
+I don't think we can actually get a better assembly.

 ## 2- Mugsy - not used